 Casting Rules

 Mages and Priests both have access to mystical energies that can alter the world around them.
-Each class has a different set of abilities (Spell List) and a different way to access this power.
+Each class has a different set of abilities (spells) and a different way to access this power.

 Mages access other world dimensions and principles through mystic rites, essentially a 'scientific' process to knowing the 'rules' of that which exists outside the normally visible dimension.
 This is referred to as 'Hermetic' magic.
 Mages use complicated formulas to tap into this arcane knowledge.

-Priests tap into their deep faith and personal will to derive tangents of power from their Gods.
-Priests use various rites and rituals to show their devotion and please the Gods thereby warranting their use of the powers they ask for.
+Priests tap into their deep faith and personal will to derive tangents of power from avatars of their gods - spirits that have attached themselves to the faithful.
+Priests use various rites and rituals to show their devotion and please their emissary thereby warranting their use of the powers they ask for.

 Each magic-user (priest or mage) must devote enough time in the day for rest (min.
 8 hours) and study/prayers (10 min./spell level).